 Employees for the Council were required to contribute 4% of their annual gross earnings during the fiscal year.
-The contribution rate for the Council was 8.26% for fiscal year 2023.
-The Council's contributions to TCDRS for the year ended September 30, 2023, were \$131,358 and were equal to the required contributions.
+The contribution rates for the Council were 7.90% and 8.16% in calendar years 2023 and 2024, respectively.
+The Council's contributions to TCDRS for the year ended September 30, 2024, were \$146,720, and were equal to the required contributions.